Titling at Demand Media

 What is Titling?

 The process of titling is very interesting.
 Before Demand Media’s writers ever begin to write an article a title for it is made.
 Demand purchases search engine queries from top search engines such as Google.
-These searches are then sent through the titling process to determine if they would make quality articles and are usually edited to be turned into a quality title without spelling or grammatical errors.
+These searches are then sent through the titling process to determine if they would make quality articles and are usually edited to be turned into a quality titles without spelling or grammatical errors.

 From my understanding, a title, or search query, makes its first stop at Title Quality Assurance, also known as TQA.
 This is where I personally work.
 We determine, based on a set of guidelines given to us by Demand Media, if the query is already good enough to be a fitting title, if it needs some editing before making it as a title or the query is rejected as not being a fit for Demand Media.
 This is a simple job but instructions and guidelines are not always black and white.
 However, the people working in TQA are very easy to work with and always ready to explain or answer questions.